How to Donate Food and Items

 We appreciate each and every donation to help our neighbors!
 Donations are accepted at our warehouse door, accessed through our parking lot off 14th and 49th.
 We kindly ask that you only bring donations during the hours listed above, and ensure a staff member collects them.
 Please do not drop off donations when we are closed.
 You are also welcome to drop off donations with our community partners listed below!

-For large-scale donations, please reach out to Senior Food Recovery Manager, Lena at LenaH@ballardfoodbank.org to arrange a drop-off.
+For large-scale donations, please reach out to Food Donations Senior Manager, Lena at LenaH@ballardfoodbank.org to arrange a drop-off.

 Please note: As of March 2025, we no longer need donations of egg cartons.